naustica/openalex_doctypes/classifier/README.md

 ## Objective

-- Minimise the amount of incorrectly classified research publications in OpenAlex
+- Minimise the amount of misclassified research publications in OpenAlex

 ## Blog Post